Shippable/docs/sources/deploy/deploy-mvp-9.md

-page_main_title: Sending notifications after deploying an application to a container orchestration service.
+page_main_title: Sending notifications upon deployments.
 main_section: Deploy
 sub_section: How To

-# Sending notifications after deploying an application to a container orchestration service.
+# Sending notifications upon deployments.

-After your application is deployed to a container orchestration service, you might want to be notified if the application was deployed successfully or on failure of deployment.
+After your application is deployed to a container orchestration platform, you might want to be notified if the application was deployed successfully or on failure of deployment.
 Shippable supports notifications by email and via popular messaging services such as Slack, HipChat and IRC.

 You can send notifications upon the following events in your workflow:

-* Job started
+* Deployment started
-* Job completed successfully
+* Deployment completed successfully
-* Job failed
+* Deployment failed
-* Job canceled
+* Deployment canceled

+## Assumptions

-We will use the single container application deployment usecase defined [here](/deploy/deploy-mvp-1) and add notification to it.
+We will use the [Single container application](/deploy/cd_of_single_container_applications_to_orchestration_platforms) as an example and add notifications to it.

-##1.
-Building blocks

-**Resources**
+## DevOps Assembly Line

+**Resources (grey boxes)**

+We add the following resource to the [Single container application](/deploy/cd_of_single_container_applications_to_orchestration_platforms)  -

-- [notification](/platform/workflow/resource/cluster/) resource that is used to connect the DevOps Assembly Line to notification provider of your choice.
+- `app_notification` is a [notification](/platform/workflow/resource/cluster/) resource that is used to connect the DevOps Assembly Line to notification provider of your choice.

-**Jobs**

-- [deploy](/platform/workflow/job/deploy/) which deploys a [manifest](/platform/workflow/job/manifest/) to a cluster.

-##2.
-Create account integrations in Shippable UI
-You need one or more account integrations for this usecase, depending on which provider you want to use to send the notification.
-You do not need to create any integration for email notifications.
+## Step by Step instructions

+###1.
+Define `app_notification`.
+* Description: `app_notification` represents the notification provider that sends notifications about the state of your deployment.
+In our example, we're using Slack.
+* Required: Yes.
+* Integrations needed: Slack

 The following messaging service providers are supported :